Csaba László: Manuel Lanzarote won’t start against Hyderabad FC | Goal.com

 Csaba László: Manuel Lanzarote won’t start against Hyderabad FC

-Manuel Lanzarote will be part of the matchday squad against Hyderabad FC but will not make it into the first 11 and coach Csaba László shared his reasons for the same.
+Manuel Lanzarote could be part of the matchday squad against Hyderabad FC but will not make it into the first 11 and coach Csaba László shared his reasons for the same.

 The Spaniard has joined the south Indian club in the January transfer window after Rafael Crivellaro picked up an injury following a tackle by Pronay Halder on December 29th, 2020.